-Many people think thet individual chocolate souffles are the perfect dessert.
+Many people think that individual chocolate souffles are the perfect dessert.
 We don’t disagree.

 Double Dark Chocolate Soufflé Recipe

 Individual Chocolate Soufflés From Michael Recchiuti

 The large amount of cocoa powder in this recipe is responsible for the richness of the soufflés.
 And as if that isn’t enough, 70% chocolate is folded into the batter.
 When Michael made his recipe in his pastry-chef days, he stood the chocolate batons normally used for pain au chocolat in the soufflés just before baking them.

 This recipe uses grated chocolate instead.
 You can prepare the molds and make the chocolate base up to 6 hours ahead; reheat the base over simmering water before folding in the egg whites.